 Certifications Expiring December 31, 2014:

 NRCan is currently completing the processing of renewal requests for clients whose certifications will expire on December 31, 2014.
+This process should be completed by February 16, 2015.

 Please note: All personnel appearing on the Certified Personnel list are currently certified even though they may not have received their updated certification card from NRCan.